how would you prepare ethyl acetate

 - Disadvantages:

-- Requires careful control of temperature and the presence of a catalyst.
+- Requires careful control of temperature and catalyst presence.

 - Can produce water as a byproduct, which may need to be removed.